khushalsolanki001/my-skill-sohel/README.md

-# Welcome to your Lovable project
+# Welcome

 ## Project info
+this project was for fun and friend request.
 LIVE DEMO :- https://my-skill-sohel.vercel.app/

 ## How can I edit this code?